ryanhilliard23/ADaVS/vps-code/README.md

   adavs_macvlan

 2. Deploy Vulnerable Assets
 Start the FTP, Redis, and other intentional vulnerabilities.
+Make sure to be in the directory with the docker-compose.yml file.

 Bash